Snowy peaks of Savoy

 Frequently Asked Questions about Savoyard Cuisine

-It is possible, but the texture of the potatoes and cheese may suffer.
-It is better to prepare the ingredients and gratinate at the last moment.
+It's possible, but the texture of the potatoes and cheese is likely to suffer.
+It's better to prepare the ingredients and gratinate at the last moment.

 What is the difference between Savoyard Fondue and Swiss Fondue?